-Addresses the sources of state and local revenues derived from taxation, including multi-jurisdictional business excise taxes, personal income tax, consumer and transaction taxes, property taxes, and death taxes.
-Builds on the knowledge base developed in TX 604 Multi-Jurisdictional Taxation.
+This course addresses the sources of state and local revenues derived from taxation, including multi-jurisdictional business excise taxes, personal income tax, consumer and transaction taxes, property taxes, and death taxes.
+It builds on the knowledge base developed in TX 604.
 Students examine constitutional restrictions on the jurisdiction to tax; allocation and apportionment of multistate income; state taxation of e-commerce; domicile concepts; and detailed review of administrative provisions related to the audit, assessment, collection and appeal of state and local taxes.

 TX 771 International Tax Practice (3 credits)

-Explores international taxation with comprehensive coverage of inbound and outbound U.S. tax issues.
-Expands the knowledge base developed in TX 604 Multi-Jurisdictional Taxation.
-Considers the federal government's jurisdiction to tax on the basis of both residence and source of income.
+This course explores international taxation with comprehensive coverage of inbound and outbound U.S. tax issues.
+It expands the knowledge base developed in TX 604.
+The course considers the federal government's jurisdiction to tax on the basis of both residence and source of income.
 Topics covered include taxation of U.S. citizens abroad, individuals and corporations with resident and nonresident alien status, the concept of income effectively connected with U.S. trade or business, taxation of domestic entities doing business abroad, controlled foreign corporations, foreign tax credits, intercompany pricing, and allocation and apportionment of domestic expense.
-Includes discussion of export incentives such as the Extraterritorial Income Exclusion (successor to Foreign Sales Corporations).
+The course includes discussion of export incentives such as the Extraterritorial Income Exclusion (successor to Foreign Sales Corporations).

 TX 781 Internship in Tax Practice (3 credits)

-Enables students to enhance their development and direction by integrating prior classroom study with the real-world experience of professional employment.
-Each student is required to prepare a research paper addressing a contemporary tax issue and a paper assessing the work experience, under the supervision of a faculty adviser.
+This course enables students to enhance their development and direction by integrating prior classroom study with the real-world experience of professional employment.
+Each student is required to prepare a research paper addressing a contemporary tax issue and a paper assessing the work experience, under the supervision of a faculty advisor.

 TX 791 Practicum in Low-Income Taxpayer Clinic (3 credits)

-Provides an opportunity for involvement in clinical fieldwork under the supervision of a faculty member.
-The student prepares and delivers educational workshops to taxpayers, and serves as the primary taxpayer contact in resolving tax controversies.
-Includes responsibilities to identify, research, resolve and communicate complex tax issues.
-An additional academic requirement is a tax research paper on a mutually agreed upon topic.
+The course provides an opportunity for involvement in clinical fieldwork under the supervision of a faculty member.
+Students prepare and deliver educational workshops to taxpayers, and serve as the primary taxpayer contact in resolving tax controversies.
+The course includes responsibilities to identify, research, resolve and communicate complex tax issues.
+An additional academic requirement is a tax research paper on a mutually agreed-upon topic.